NickyEXE/PleaseClap/README.md

 I originally had this code just have them enter their variables in a cloned copy of the code but decided to have fun and make it a CLI app, because that's what the students are learning to build right now.

+It requires Ruby and three of Ruby's default gems: 'uri', 'net/http', 'json', and the user data requires you to make use of the Chrome Dev Tools.

+For more details, check out the code's comments.